Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 Loading...

-The 2005 bill restricted who could discharge their debts via Chapter 7 bankruptcy, and also made the process more difficult.
+The 2005 bill restricted who could discharge their debts via Chapter 7 bankruptcy and also made the process more difficult.
 It included a means test, in the form of comparing a person's income with their state's median income.
 The goal, proponents argued, was to make sure that people who could still pay their debts weren't able to unfairly escape their debts, while also ensuring that people who couldn't pay were able to get relief.

 The bill also said that a person had to go through credit counseling before obtaining bankruptcy.